Goal

 Do you want to work out custody, visitation, and child support issues without putting your children in the middle of court?

-If you and your partner agree on the other issues involved in your divorce or separation, then a court approved agreement may be exactly what you are looking for.
+If you and your partner agree on the issues involved in your divorce or separation, then a court approved agreement may be exactly what you are looking for.

 We provide our clients with a smooth and cost-effective way to address legal issues without the expensive and long battle.